rfbergeron/bompiler/DESIGN.md

 addressed and believe I will forget or overlook if they are not written down.

 The tool I will use to format code is GNU Indent.
-Since Indent only supports C/C++ as far as I know, other files will be formatted by hand or not at all.
+Since Indent only supports C as far as I know, other files will be formatted by hand or not at all.
 I may switch to astyle or clang-format if this becomes a nuisance.

 Formatting Rules/Preferences: